anantgarg/chatbot-builder/README.md

    Now open `.env` and update the following values:
    - `OPENAI_API_KEY`: Your OpenAI API key from https://platform.openai.com/account/api-keys
    - `JWT_SECRET`: A secure random string for JWT token signing
-   - (Optional) CometChat credentials if you plan to use chat integration

 4. **Initialize the database**
    ```bash